Nina Dobrev Flaunts Sultry Urban Look In ‘Coveteur’ Photo Shoot

 Actress Nina Dobrev posted a series of sexy photos of herself on Instagram from her recent photo shoot with Coveteur.
-Dobrev is the fashion website’s first COVerstory star in which she models the best looks from fall 2018 collections.
+Dobrev is the fashion website’s first COVerstory star and modeled the best looks from their fall 2018 collections.
 The photo is part of an extended collection, photographed by Jake Rosenberg and styled by Meagan Wilson and Daniella Deutsch.

 In the first photo, the actress is standing on a metal ladder on the exterior of a building.
 She leans against the railing with her body turned towards the camera and props one elbow up on the railing with her hand on her head.
 One of her legs is crossed over the other as she supports herself on the steps.
 The outfit includes elements designed by Dior and features a rainbow-colored threaded dress over a black leotard.
 Her waist is cinched with a wide black belt and large gold buckle paired with black, shiny mid-calf boots.
 She’s also wearing a set of bracelets and a choker.
 Her hair is cut short and her makeup is dark and sultry.